donaldboulton/minimal-mistakes/_i18n/en/_posts/2018-05-27-post-reviews-for-jekyll.md

 ### The Images

-The svg sprite I use for all icons in my site, there are two types of stars included fontawesome as icon-ratings-star and icon-ratings-star-open which I chose not to use.
+The svg sprite I use for all icons in my site, there are two types of stars included font awesome as icon-ratings-star and icon-ratings-star-open which I chose not to use.
 I am using two stars I created with paint in 1999 that I have used in may sites since then as: "star" an "star_border".

 Most of the svgs in this file are from [FontAwesome at github raw-svgs](https://github.com/FortAwesome/Font-Awesome/tree/master/advanced-options/raw-svg)

 A few are [Octicons svgs raw](https://octicons.github.com/)

-My [icons.svg](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/dest/dest/assets/icons/icons.svg) file requires [svg4everybody.js](https://github.com/jonathantneal/svg4everybody) to work correctly, unless your using fontawesome 5.0+, it's javascript will allow browsers to view svg icon files.
+My [icons.svg](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/dest/src/assets/icons/icons.svg) file requires [svg4everybody.js](https://github.com/jonathantneal/svg4everybody) to work correctly, unless your using fontawesome 5.0+, it's javascript will allow browsers to view svg icon files.

 ```html
 <?xml version="1.0" encoding="UTF-8"?>